zrj26/go-NOM/README.md

 # go-NOM
-A golang based Network Object Model library.
+A golang based Network Object library.

-##Description

-Briefly describe what the library does
+## Description

+The library supports the storage and management of information that represents a reaction network.
+In addition to the species and reactions, the linrary also stores visualization inforamtion including positing and various visual attributes of species and reasctions.

 ### Features

+Undo/redo, json import/export, set and get API for object attributes.

 ## How to use the library

-Discuss about the three APIs you support, python, C and go
+The NOM can be used from golang, Python or C.

 # Example of using the C API

+# Example of using the Python interface

 # Running the Tests